Poker Room Reviews > Full Tilt Poker Room Review

 Full Tilt rosy outlook changed abruptly in on Black Friday in 2011 thanks to the US government’s crackdown on its operations.
 The resulting legal troubles the company as well as its founders and board of directors encountered affected the brand’s operations drastically.
 In a bid to salvage the brand, the company settled with the US government.
 Additionally, this paved the way for the acquisition of the brand by the Rational Entertainment Group (the company that owned PokerStars, which also faced the same lawsuits from the US government).

 In 2014, the Full Tilt Poker brand again changed hands when the Stars Group (which used to be known as the Amaya Gaming Group) moved to acquire the Rational Group’s assets.
 The deal was consummated on August 1, 2014 and involved not only Full Tilt Poker but PokerStars as well.
+In November 2019, Flutter Entertainment acquired the Rational Group and all its brands, including Full Tilt.

 Frequently Asked Questions